 Applicants for the certified shorthand reporter written examination (CSR) must provide proof they have satisfactorily completed an approved, accredited, or recognized course of study in court reporting and have passed the National Court Reporter’s Association (NCRA) registered professional reporter (RPR) skills examination.
 Information about the RPR skills examination can be found on NCRA’s website at http://ncraonline.org/.

 Applicants for the certified stenomask reporter (CSMR) written examination must provide proof they have satisfactorily completed an approved, accredited, or recognized course of study in court reporting and have passed the National Verbatim Reporters Association (NVRA) certified verbatim reporter (CVR) skills examination.
-Information on the CVR skills examination may be found on NVRA's website at http://www.nvra.org/.
+Information on the CVR skills examination and approved educational programs may be found on NVRA's website at http://www.nvra.org/.